MooersLab/MooersLab/README.md

 <!--
 ## Structure-based Drug Design
 -->

+## Python
+See the sections on PyMOL, CCTBX, and Jupyter and Colab.

 ## R statistical program
 - [rstudiopymolpysnips](https://github.com/MooersLab/rstudiopymolpysnips) Support for literate programming in Rstuido with python code for PyMOL.